dhth/knowledge/computer-science/leetcode/19-remove-nth-node-from-end-of-list.md

 ===

 The requirement for one-pass algorithm is misleading.
-True one-pass for this kind of problem is impossible ([:fontawesome-brands-wikipedia-w: One-pass Algorithm](https://en.wikipedia.org/wiki/One-pass_algorithm)).
+True one-pass for this kind of problem is impossible ([One-pass Algorithm](https://en.wikipedia.org/wiki/One-pass_algorithm)).

 One way is to iterate through the list, find it's length, then iterate again,